hameedlee/aaic/README.md

 - **Responsive Design**: Clean, modern interface that works on all devices
 - **Dynamic Content Loading**: Fetches blog posts from Blogger API on demand
+- **Inline Blog Reading**: Full blog posts display on the same page (no external navigation)
 - **Image Extraction**: Automatically extracts and displays the first image from each blog post
-- **Content Preview**: Shows a truncated preview of each post with "Read More" links
+- **Content Preview**: Shows a truncated preview of each post with "Read More" buttons
+- **Navigation**: Easy back-and-forth navigation between post list and full post view
 - **Error Handling**: Graceful error handling with user-friendly messages
 - **Loading States**: Visual feedback during API requests